aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/README.md

 The reconstructed PPE18 phylogenies demonstrated **very low genetic distances among the analysed sequences**.

-Most pairwise distances were reported as **0.00000**, with a maximum observed distance of approximately **0.00256** in the analysed dataset.
+Most pairwise distances were reported as **0.00000**.
+Branch lengths in the tree reach a maximum of **0.00256**; the true maximum pairwise patristic distance between the two most divergent taxa (summing both branches back to their shared ancestor) is **0.00512** — recomputed and verified directly from the Newick tree file using `scripts/phylogeny_summary.py`.

 The resulting phylogenetic relationships did not show a strong, clearly separated lineage-specific clustering pattern based solely on PPE18.